talon-one/commercetools-talonone-accelerator/README.md

    - `MIGRATION_BATCH_SIZE`: The size of the data bulk (number of customers) fetched from commercetools and sent to Talon.One.
 Defaults to `20`.

+   - `ROUNDING_MODE`: The type of rounding to perform for all session amount operations.
+Possible values:
+     - `ROUND_HALF_EVEN`: Round the amount to the nearest even number.
+     - `ROUND_HALF_UP`: Round the amount up to the next integer.
+     - `ROUND_HALF_DOWN`: Round the amount down to the previous integer.

 1. (Optional) Set the following variables:

    - `TALON_ONE_FALLBACK_CURRENCY`: One of the currency codes used above or an empty string.